pran13-git/Vroom/readme.md

 Built initially by Pranith ([GitHub](https://github.com/pran13-git), [LinkedIn](https://www.linkedin.com/in/pranith-%E2%80%8E-6673581b7/)) — for developers who just want to run stuff without thinking.

-We welcome and appreciate contributions from the open-source community!
+contributions from the open-source community are welcome and appreciated!
+A contributions page can be maintained, going forward.

 ## Open Source Contributions

-We encourage developers to contribute to Vroom!
+Developers can contribute to Vroom!
 This can include:

 * **Bug fixes:** Identifying and submitting patches for any issues you encounter.
 * **New features:** Proposing and implementing new functionalities to enhance Vroom.